Python-PyQt/PyQt6-Docs/descriptions/QtCharts/QPieSeries-c.rst

 By default, the pie is defined as a full pie.
 A partial pie can be created by setting a starting angle and angle span for the series.
 A full pie is 360 degrees, where 0 is at 12 a'clock.

-See the `pie chart example <https://doc.qt.io/qt-6/qtcharts-piechart-example.html>`_ or `donut chart example <https://doc.qt.io/qt-6/qtcharts-donutchart-example.html>`_ to learn how to use :sip:ref:`~PyQt6.QtCharts.QPieSeries`.
+See the `Charts with Widgets Gallery <https://doc.qt.io/qt-6/qtcharts-chartsgallery-example.html>`_ to learn how to use :sip:ref:`~PyQt6.QtCharts.QPieSeries`.

 .. image:: ../../../images/examples_piechart.png